Discover Newcastle with megabus

-Or, hop on the Metro, which will get you from A to B quickly so you can pack more into your day.
+If walking isn't your thing, hop on the Metro, which will get you from A to B quickly so you can pack more into your day.
 It covers most places of interest in the city centre as well as further afield, like Whitley Bay, South Shields and Sunderland.

 There are also of plenty of buses to take you to areas the Metro doesn’t cover.
 A DaySaver ticket will get you unlimited travel for one day on both these services.

 Newcastle: best for nightlife